jmibanez/use/README.md

 I prefer to use my [Sennheiser PX-100-II i](http://www.amazon.com/Sennheiser-PX-100-II-Supra-Aural-Headset/dp/B003WV8PKG) headset when listening to music.

 I also have an iPhone 4S as both a dev device and my actual phone; I had an iPhone 4 before that.
+I also have a Blackberry Playbook that I use quite sparingly.

 Gaming-wise, I only have a Nintendo DS Lite, and somewhere in my closet I have a working Nintendo Gameboy.